Upcoming Active Bystandership Events

 - Day 2: Full-day ABLE training; i.e., instructor candidates take the course they will be providing to their officers (8 hours)

-- Day 4: Small-section instruction, teach-backs, and role plays facilitated by a variety of Subject Matter Experts.
+- Day 4: Teach-backs in small groups facilitated by a variety of Subject Matter Experts.
 (8 hours)

 Cost: Free to departments committing to creating a culture of active bystandership and peer intervention through policy, training, support, and accountability.
 Please review the ABLE Standards to which departments must commit in order to send instructors to the TTT event.